 Functional home organization is not out of reach.
 Try starting one of these 5 habits and you’ll be on your way to becoming highly organized!
+Plus, grab my free “How To Declutter” Checklist to start getting control over your stuff!
+Click this button to download:

 I clear off the counter, and 5 minutes later I set today’s mail on the pristine surface with a wince.
 The seven stuffed animals in the living room need to migrate upstairs, but I’m not going anytime soon, so they lay flopped in the corner staring at me like animals gazing out a pet store window.